Why GIVA?

 Institutional Leadership

-Extreme poverty persists because no sufficiently coherent standard has directed a proportionate share of global wealth toward it.
-GIVA exists to provide that standard—and to sustain the coordinating body that upholds it.
+Extreme poverty persists because no sufficiently coherent, shared practice has directed a proportionate share of global wealth toward it.
+The GIVA exists to make that practice visible and common—a worldwide fellowship advocating, mobilising, and giving through the Givingtide 1-1-1 Framework.

 Mobilisation